 I called Mandarin Oriental, Paris from the floor of Charles de Gaulle airport.
-Long story short, our flight had just been cancelled and it wasn’t clear whether we’d depart the following day or even the next.
+Our flight had just been canceled, long story short, and it wasn’t clear whether we’d depart the following day or even the next.

 With spirits low after a frustrating day, I figured that heading back to city center comforts would be the best thing to do.
 I let my daughter decide which Paris luxury hotel I’d call for a last-minute room.